Goobley/DexRT/status.md

     - This is done on a velocity-dependent basis in DirectionalEmisOpacInterp... remains quite memory intensive for low error
     - Other mipmappable option is CoreAndVoigt --  we store the line core parameters (eta*, chi*, a_damp, inv_dop_width), and modulate them with the Voigt.
 - [ ] Sparse line quadratures that fit entirely inside a WAVE_BATCH (can be increased).
 Ensure whole line is done in one go, them use a higher order scheme to evaluate the wavelength integral over I?
+- [ ] If we stick with such a simple ALO, it can actually be computed in-situ when computing Gamma, saving the memory.

 Notes